Contact

 BA Augustana University College (Sociology)

-Primary Research Areas:
+Research Areas:

 Sociological Theory

-Milbrandt, T. “Season of Dreaded Joys: Adaptation, Enchantment, and Solidarity in a ‘Winter’ City”, for Seasonal Sociology, edited by T. Davidson and O. Park.
-Toronto: University of Toronto Press (forthcoming volume, Spring 2019)
+Milbrandt, T. 2020 “Season of Dreaded Joys: Adaptation, Enchantment, and Solidarity in a ‘Winter’ City."
+In Seasonal Sociology, edited by Tonya Davidson and Ondine Park, 119-138.
+Toronto: University of Toronto Press (https://utorontopress.com/blog/2021/02/08/excerpt-winter-seasonal-sociology/)

-Davidson, T., Milbrandt, T., & Park, O. “Introduction to Seasonal Sociology.”
-In Seasonal Sociology, edited by T. Davidson and O. Park.
-Toronto: University of Toronto Press (forthcoming volume, Spring 2019)
+Davidson, T., Milbrandt, T., & O. Park.
+2020.
+“Introduction to Seasonal Sociology.”
+In Seasonal Sociology Edited by Tonya Davidson and Ondine Park, 1-16.
+Toronto: University of Toronto Press (https://utorontopress.com/9781487594084/seasonal-sociology/)

 Milbrandt, T. 2017.
-“Caught on Camera, Posted Online: Mediated Moralities, Visual Politics and the Case of Urban ‘Drought-Shaming’”, Visual Studies, 32(1): 3-23.
+“Caught on Camera, Posted Online: Mediated Moralities, Visual Politics and the Case of Urban ‘Drought-Shaming’”, in Visual Studies, 32(1): 3-23.
 DOI: 10.1080/1472586X.2016.1246952

 Harper, D. and T. Milbrandt.
 2016.
-“Seen and Imagined: A Northwestern Crossroads City”, Imaginations: Journal of Cross-Cultural Image Studies, 7(1): 160-175.
+“Seen and Imagined: A Northwestern Crossroads City”, Imaginations: Journal of Cross-Cultural Image Studies 7(1): 160-175.
 DOI: 10.17742/ IMAGE.NBW.7-1.13

 Datta, R. P. and T. Milbrandt.
 2014.
-“The Elementary Forms of Religious Life: Discursive Monument, Symbolic Feast”, Introduction to Special Issue on Durkheim's Elementary Forms of Religious Life: Contemporary Engagements, for The Canadian Journal of Sociology, 39(4): 473-522
+“The Elementary Forms of Religious Life: Discursive Monument, Symbolic Feast”, Introduction to Special Issue on Durkheim's Elementary Forms of Religious Life: Contemporary Engagements, in The Canadian Journal of Sociology, 39(4): 473-522

 Milbrandt, T. 2013.
 “Signs of the City: Space, Place, and the Urban Street Poster”, in Captured by the City: Perspectives in Urban Culture Studies.
 Edited by B. Momchedjikova, 49-70.
 Newcastle upon Tyne: Cambridge Scholars Press